 Again, you may opt to work with a venue or wedding planner or both.
 However, if it's just too soon to call in the troops and you want to see the options, or if you're handling all the wedding planning and organizing yourself, let's talk about what it takes to book some of St. Augustine's iconic outdoor locations for all or part of your wedding celebration.

 Beach Weddings at St Augustine Beach and Vilano Beach

-- Once you know which day will have low or half tide at the appropriate time, you can apply for a permit with St. Johns County.
+Once you know which day will have low or half tide at the appropriate time, you can apply for a permit with St. Johns County.
 The fee is $100.00 plus tax for weddings with 200 people or fewer.
-There are (of course) rules about the beach: no fires or fireworks, music must not be so loud it can be heard over 25 feet from the source, alcohol and glass containers are both prohibited.
-Anastasia State Park also has options for weddings, and a park fee will have to be paid.
+There are (of course) rules about the beach: no fires or fireworks, music must not be so loud it can be heard more than 25 feet from the source, alcohol and glass containers are both prohibited.
+Anastasia State Park also has options for weddings, and a park fee must be paid.

 Beach Wedding at the St. Johns County Pier Beach Pavilion